-Nigeria Consulate South Africa is one of the two diplomatic representatives of the Nigerian government.
-For contact details and to learn more about Nigeria in South Africa, browse through this article using the table of content below.
+The Nigerian Consulate in South Africa is one of the two diplomatic representatives of the Nigerian government.
+If you are looking to reach out to them or to learn more about Nigeria in South Africa, browse through this article using the table of content below.

 |Table of Content|